-The following table shows the amortized cost basis at December 31, 2023 for loan modifications granted to borrowers experiencing financial difficulty, disaggregated by loan type and type of modification granted.
+The following table shows the amortized cost basis at the end of the reporting period for loan modifications granted to borrowers experiencing financial difficulty during 2024 and 2023, disaggregated by loan type and type of modification granted.

+Term Extension

+For the Year Ended December 31

-Ter m Extension (dollars in thousands) Amortized Cost % of Portfolio Segment Production and intermediate-term Agribusiness \$ 197 466 0.09% 0.25% Total \$ 663
+(dollars in thousands) 2 024 % of Portfolio Segment 2 023 % of Portfolio Segment

+Production and intermediate-term Agribusiness \$ 627 - 0.24% - \$ 197 466 0.09% 0.25%

+Total \$ 627 \$ 663

-Accrued interest receivable related to loan modifications granted to borrowers experiencing financial difficulty as of December 31, 2023 was \$7 thousand.
+Accrued interest receivable related to loan modifications granted to borrowers experiencing financial difficulty was \$67 thousand as of December 31, 2024 and \$7 thousand as of December 31, 2023.

-The following table describes the financial effect of the modifications made to borrowers experiencing financial difficulty during the year ended December 31, 2023:
+The following table describes the financial effect of the modifications made to borrowers experiencing financial difficulty during the years presented:

 Weighted-Average Term Extension (in Months)

-Financial Effect
+2024 2023

-Production and intermediate-term 12.0
+Production and intermediate-term 12.0 12.0

-Agribusiness 24.0
+Agribusiness - 24.0

-None of the loans to borrowers experiencing financial difficulty that received a payment modification during the year ended December 31, 2023 experienced a subsequent default.
+None of the loans to borrowers experiencing financial difficulty that received a payment modification during the year ended December 31, 2024 or December 31, 2023 experienced a subsequent default.

-The following table sets forth an aging analysis of loans to borrowers experiencing financial difficulty that were modified on or after January 1, 2023, the date of the adoption of the guidance noted above, through December 31, 2023:
+The following tables set forth an aging analysis of loans to borrowers experiencing financial difficulty that were modified during the periods presented: